tenet-org/tenet-docs/docs/oracle/advanced-features.md

 ## External Adapters

-External Adapters in Chainlink open a world of possibilities, allowing smart contracts to interact with external data sources and APIs.
+External Adapters in Tenet Oracle open a world of possibilities, allowing smart contracts to interact with external data sources and APIs.

-### Extending Chainlink's Capabilities
+### Extending Tenet Oracle's Capabilities

 - **Custom Data Sources:** Connect smart contracts with any external API, providing flexibility and broader access to data.
 - **Custom Computations:** Perform off-chain computations and deliver processed data to smart contracts.